 Guitarist: Marty Stuart

 As White and Stuart fans know, Stuart is using White's original '54 Tele in this clip.
-He bought it from White's wife not long after White's death in 1973.
-More on that later.
+He bought it from White's wife a few years after White's tragic 1973 death.
 The song, as its title suggests, is an instrumental ode to the guitar's original owner ("Hummingbyrd" ... the Byrds ...
 Clarence White).
 "I always felt a little guilty about not having a recital piece for that guitar," Stuart told Guitar Player in 2010.
 "With 'Hummingbyrd,' I feel like I finally recorded a song that honors that guitar properly."

 Guitarist: Albert Lee

 The internet isn't exactly packed with videos of Albert Lee using his B-bender, which is disappointing.
 Lee does, however, give it a wee workout on "Lonely Guy," a relaxing instrumental number.
 We've also included a brief clip of Lee (with Sterling Ball on bass) demo-ing his beloved "pull string."
 To read about Lee's thoughts on (and history with) B-benders, check out my Lee interview from the July 2014 issue of Guitar World.

 Here's White (again), playing one of his most beloved B-bender solos on Pamela Polland's "Tulsa County," a standout track from the Byrds' second of two 1969 albums, Ballad of Easy Rider.
 Because there's (of course) no video of White playing this tune, I've included a brief clip of me, myself and I playing a brief, uptempo version of White's solo (with many liberties taken along the way).
 It's in the key of E if you're following along at home.
 By the way, my Fender Telecaster has a Parsons/Green bender, an Emerson four-way switch and Lollar pickups; that's a Lollar Royal T in the neck position.